All postsPost

 Worth knowing

 LPGA pros get 2.7 yards per mph of club speed.
 The average male amateur gets 2.3.
-Same engine, worse drivetrain.
+They're squeezing way more out of the same speed.

 Where you really sit, by handicap